rpgreview/papersandpaychecks/pnp.md

 All player characters start with a Luck rating of 3 points.
 As a meta-game characteristic this is established prior to anything else.
 It represents the ability of the players to change the result of a random roll that is under their control within the story.
 For example. a player, during character generation, has their heart set on taking up the Scientist character class.
 Alas, the genetic die is not with them and they roll a paltry 7 from 3d6 to determine their Intelligence characteristic.
 A moment is spent as the player considers the possibility of playing a fairly dim scientist, but they decide against it spending one of their three Luck points to change the score of 7 to 18, the maximum that could be rolled.

 > Other games have similar metagame currency; the *James Bond007* game had Hero/Survival points, *Rolemaster* (in a certain Companion) had Fate Points, FATE, as the name indicates, has Fate Points, *Savage Worlds* has Bennies and so forth.
-A crucial difference between the Luck points used in *Papers & Paychecks* is that because it is a meta-game award to the player, the number of Luck points belongs to the player, which they can use as the wish - even for or against other characters.
+A crucial difference between the Luck points used in *Papers & Paychecks* is that because it is a meta-game award to the player, the number of Luck points belongs to the player, which they can use as they wish - even for or against other characters.

 During the course of a story, a player who engages in particularly spectacular in-character behaviour may be awarded additional Luck points.
 Within the game itself, this opportunity occurs on a roll of '2' or '12', representing the extremes of skill tests, and can be expressed as particularly inspirational speeches and expositions of circumstances.
 Yes, a player who rolls a disastrous value for their character (a '2'), and invokes all sorts of problems for their character - even if they succeed in the skill roll due to various bonuses - can receive a bonus Luck point for making life difficult for their own character.

 On a metagame level it can awarded by dressing outrageously in character, providing a stack of possible NPCs Workers for The Boss, or providing an utter feast for those attending the session.
 In a nutshell, that which makes the session truly astounding and special.
 Likewise failure to contribute (e.g., missing a session, going completely against the character) can cause the loss of a Luck point.
 A player whose character who has negative Luck points will find that The Boss will fudge random events against them - which can be very bad in the Resisentialist environment.

-Keep in mind that these are an metagame award to the players, not just to the characters, effectively a rating of how well they have 'acted' in character and their contribution to the game group.
+Keep in mind that these are a metagame award to the players, not just to the characters, effectively a rating of how well they have 'acted' in character and their contribution to the game group.
 Hence the resume tracks the total points awarded and the points that the player has left.
 If a player takes up another character within their same group they can transfer their Luck points to the new character.

 Note that for certain NPCs or items of equipment, the Boss may allocate Luck points to such characters reflecting their importance in the wider story.
 Unlike points for PC Workers, these will not improve.